Adel St John The Baptist

 Reception Class

-Thank you for your support and patience in dropping your children off at school.
+As you will have noticed, we had a wonderful outdoor makeover over the summer and we are looking forward to building on this fantastic provision over the course of the year.
+For parents who already have older siblings at the school, you will have noticed we have a new entrance to welcome the children into school.
+This will be down the steps near the cloakroom.
+We are going to trial this for a few weeks to see how it goes once all the children are in.
+We thank you in advance for your support and patience in dropping your children off at school.
 We understand that the children entering the cloakroom independently may be quite different to what they were used to at nursery, however all children are ready to be independent in their morning routine of hanging up their things, changing in to their pumps, putting their water bottle away and entering the classroom.

 3.15pm Pick-up

-At 3.15pm, the children have been leaving the classroom via the ‘Garden’ door in to the Reception play area, one at a time.
-They are asked to sit patiently until we call their name when we can see their adult.
-We are getting quicker as we go!
+At 3.15pm, the children have been leaving the classroom via the same door they enter school, one at a time.
+They are asked to sit patiently in the cloakroom until we call their name when we can see their adult.
+We will get quicker as we go!
 If someone new to us is picking up your child, or there is a change to the usual routine, please let us know at morning drop-off, via the office or by email.

 At home-time and after school, please do not allow your children to play on the climbing frame or other equipment in the ‘Garden’ area or on the school field.
 This is for health and safety and insurance reasons.
 Thank you.